The world has evolved since the 1950s and so should our bell schedules. Engineers for equity look at the structures and the practices.

 We are no longer preparing students to be factory workers and simply pass the US Citizenship test.
 It’s inequitable and often times racist to only “offer” interesting and rigorous courses to some students.
-It’s time to say goodbye to the boring, robotic 6-period daily schedule.
+Culturally Responsive Leadership says it’s time to say goodbye to the boring, robotic 6-period daily schedule.

 Buh bye bland bell schedules.

 - You can only truly fit 6 classes depending on how long they are.
 Most courses are required by California Ed Code, except for middle school history.

 - Students have more than 1 interest, and they want choice.

 - There are more than 6 competencies to cover.
 In the age of common core standards, it’s all about cross-curricular skill development, critical thinking, and application of knowledge.

 - How do you get in social-emotional learning, computer science, and any intervention classes?